20 Greatest Computer Programmers Of All Time

 2. Dennis Ritchie

-Who is he: Dennis Ritchie was a revolutionary computer scientist who played a pivotal role in developing the C programming language and Unix operating system.
+Who is he: Dennis Ritchie was a revolutionary computer scientist who played a pivotal role in developing the C programming language and the Unix operating system.
 He was employed by Lucent Technologies & Bell Labs and where he wrote his Ph.D. thesis on ‘Program Structure and Computational Complexity.’
 However, he never officially received his Ph.D. degree.

 1. Alan Mathison Turing